Deploy a Java application with Quarkus on an Azure Kubernetes Service cluster

 Kubernetes configuration

-Add the following Kubernetes configuration variables.
-Make sure to set service-type
+Examine the following Kubernetes configuration variables. service-type

-to load-balancer
+is set to load-balancer

 to access the app externally.
+Replace the values of <service-account-name>

 # Kubernetes configurations